abe-winter/abe-winter.github.io/_posts/2020-11-29-everything-in-moderation.md

 Information quality is absolutely a life or death issue: in questions of public health, in questions of war, in motivating lynch mobs.

-I saw a [tweet from a favorite blogger](https://twitter.com/danluu/status/1271950429870387200) that, for me at least, summarized a feeling I had about public information in 2020:
+I saw a [tweet from a favorite blogger](https://twitter.com/danluu/status/1271950429870387200) that summarized my feelings about public information in 2020:

 > the info most people have seems to be 4-N months behind what laypeople with 3 hours+pubmed knew in January.